OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 1. [Create or edit the extended overrides JSON file](#create-or-edit-the-extended-overrides-json-file) to define actions and their keyboard shortcuts.
 1. [Add one or more runtime calls](#create-a-mapping-of-actions-to-their-functions) of the [Office.actions.associate](/javascript/api/office/office.actions#associate) API to map a function to each action.

+> [!NOTE]
+> To follow a step-by-step tutorial that adds keyboard shortcuts to an add-in, visit the [Add keyboard shortcuts to an Office Add-in tutorial](../tutorials/keyboard-shortcuts-tutorial.md).
+You'll implement many of the examples in this article.

 ## Configure the manifest